Hallucination 100M/Happening 100K

 No drop down option.

 Voluntary Event Switching: You can voluntarily choose to drop at the Start/Finish area and be scored as described above.

 Course: The course is repeat 16.6-mile loops comprising primarily of single-track trail.
 Besides a stretch on gravel, you'll cross paved roads a few times; there will be no traffic control and your safety will be your responsibility.
 100 Mile does 6 loops, 100K does 4 of the 16.6 mile loop (with shortcuts).
+The courses run clockwise.
 Total elevation gain (per loop) is about 1500'.